Kev007s/Big-data-analisis-semester-5/README.md

 - **Prophet**: For time series forecasting.

 ## Dataset
-The dataset consists of sales records from January to June 2024, including:
+The used dataset consists of sales records from January to June 2024, including:
 - **Invoice Date**: The date of each transaction.
 - **Product Code**: Unique identifier for each product.
 - **Product Name**: Name of the product sold.